exasol/bucketfs-explorer/README.md

 ## Prerequisites

-* Java 1.8 BucketFS Explorer was tested with Java 8u144.
+* Java 8, BucketFS Explorer was tested with Java 8u144.
-* You need to have credentials for EXAoperation, because a lot of the functionality is using [XMLRPC] (https://github.com/EXASOL/exaoperation-xmlrpc) behind the scenes.
+* You need to have access/credentials to EXAoperation, because a lot of the functionality is using [XMLRPC] (https://github.com/EXASOL/exaoperation-xmlrpc) behind the scenes.

 ## Getting started